IBM/serverless-home-automation/README.md

 After checking each of the wires to ensure they are lined up correctly, use a [multimeter](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter) to check each of the connection nodes starting from the power source.
 For example, to ensure that RF components are being powered properly, touch the negative/grounded end of the multimeter to the grounded power rail, and touch the positive end of the multimeter to the RF components 5V pin.

 IBM Cloud Services:
-Whenever any of the IBM Cloud components (Speech to Text, Assistant for Business, etc) seem to be unresponsive, check the [IBM Cloud Status page](https://status.ng.bluemix.net/) to see if the service is down or under maintenance.
+Whenever any of the IBM Cloud components (Speech to Text, Assistant, etc) seem to be unresponsive, check the [IBM Cloud Status page](https://status.ng.bluemix.net/) to see if the service is down or under maintenance.
 If not, try running a sample request using curl and ensure that a 200 HTTP response is returned.
 A sample request against the speech-to-text service would look like so.
 ```
 curl -v -u ${username}:${password} https://stream.watsonplatform.net/speech-to-text/api/v1/models
 ```